 The teachers are employed under ten and eleven month contracts.
-All School employees are paid on a twelve-month basis, therefore, a difference exists between the actual amount of salaries earned under the contract and the amount paid.
-The difference between salaries earned and paid, including the School's share of benefits, has been accrued in the financial statements in the amount of \$36,014.
+Most School employees are paid on a twelve-month basis, therefore, a difference exists between the actual amount of salaries earned under the contract and the amount paid.
+The difference between salaries earned and paid, including the School's share of benefits, has been accrued in the financial statements in the amount of \$67,134.

-NOTE 6 OPERATING LEASES
+NOTE 6 OPERATING LEASE

-The School entered into three operating leases for the rental of two buildings and a parking lot commencing on April 1, 2019 through May 30, 2019.
-In addition, the School entered into an operating lease with the Children's Kiva Building Corporation for the rental of one building commencing on July 1, 2018 which is on a month to month basis.
+The School entered into an operating lease with the Children's Kiva Building Corporation for the rental of one building commencing on July 1, 2018 which is on a month to month basis.

-Rental expenses for all operating leases for the year ended June 30, 2019, was approximately \$98,104.
+Rental expenses for the operating lease for the year ended June 30, 2020, was approximately \$103,200.